Sizbei/project-bbqed/README.md

 ## How To Run It Yourself:

-Upon cloning the sportcred folder
+Upon cloning the sportcred folder.
-There are dependencies that are required to be installed Follow the steps carefully to ensure the code runs correctly on your respective devices
+There are dependencies that are required to be installed.
+Follow the steps carefully to ensure the code runs correctly on your respective devices.

 ### 1. Ensure that node is installed